-Monterey County Court Appointed Special Advocate (CASA) do solemnly swear or affirm that I will support and defend the Constitution of the United States and the Constitution of the State of California against all enemies, foreign and domestic; that in serving as an officer of the court, I will follow the Rules of Court and will maintain fairness, impartiality, and integrity; that I am committing to a life-time of preserving the privacy of those for whom I am appointed and will only divulge confidential information to those entitled to receive it; and that I will always act for the best of the child(ren) I am assigned to help. will truly and faithfully perform the duties of CASA according to the law; I will provide written eports of my findings and recommendations to the court and will appear at all necessary nearings.
+Monterey County Court Appointed Special Advocate (CASA) do solemnly swear or affirm that I will support not defend the Constitution of the United States and the Constitution of the State of California gainst all enemies, foreign and domestic; that in serving as an officer of the court, I will follow he Rules of Court and will maintain fairness, impartiality, and integrity; that I am committing to life-time of preserving the privacy of those for whom I am appointed and will only divulge onfidential information to those entitled to receive it; and that I will always act for the best of the child(ren) I am assigned to help. will truly and faithfully perform the duties of CASA according to the law; I will provide written reports of my findings and recommendations to the court and will appear at all necessary nearings.
 I will explain court proceedings to the child(ren) and inform the court if services are not available or being used.
-I take this obligation freely, without any mental rese rvation or purpose of evasion.
-Monterey County CASA Volunteer Date Subscribed and sworn to before me: Judge of the Superior Court Date Executive Director, CASA of Monterev County Date Executive Director, CASA of Monterey County Date
+I take this obligation freely, without any mental reserv ation or purpose of evasion.
+Monterey County CASA Volunteer Date Subscribed and sworn to before me: Judge of the Superior Court Date Executive Director, CASA of Monterey County Date